 Soil pH for the Vegetables

-While the pH needs for every vegetable differ, the majority of them require a soil pH of 6 to 7.
+While the pH needs for every vegetable differ, most require a soil pH of 6 to 7.

-Acidic soil is one that has a pH value of less than 7.
+Acidic soil has a pH value of less than 7.
 Your soil is alkaline if the pH is greater.

 You’ll need to evaluate your soil’s pH with a tester to find out what it is.

 The alkalinity or acidity of the soil is determined by its pH.
-Knowing your soil’s pH might assist you in deciding which crops to grow, as well as guide you on how to pH up and down.
+Knowing your soil’s pH might assist you in deciding which crops to grow and guide you on how to pH up and down.

 If you have alkaline soil in your vegetable garden, you should cultivate them in containers with acidic manure.

-However, if your soil is acidic, brassicas like cabbage profit from lime supplied a few weeks prior to planting since they prefer alkaline soil, and lime makes the soil more alkaline.
+However, if your soil is acidic, brassicas like cabbage profit from lime supplied a few weeks before planting since they prefer alkaline soil, and lime makes the soil more alkaline.

-Lime also aids in the prevention of clubroot disease, which is a severe concern in the brassica family.
+Lime also aids in preventing clubroot disease, a severe concern in the brassica family.

 Testing the Soil to Know What Type It Is

-Here’s a quick and easy guide on figuring out your type of soil.
+Here’s a quick and easy guide to figuring out your soil type.